Sivam-Manoj/biezor/README.md

-# Biezor - Powerful Express Async Error Handler with Middleware And Error, Success, Performance Logger
+# Biezor - Powerful lightweight Express Async Error Handler Middleware And Error, Success, Performance Logger

 **Biezor** is a lightweight middleware package designed for handling asynchronous errors in Express applications.
 With Biezor, you don’t need to write your own error-handling middleware; just import and configure it to manage async errors gracefully and provide consistent, structured error responses.